ernesto-sun/Total.HTM-Easy/_Total/s/_README.txt

 * etc.

-Note: The name of this folder is just s, also to keep the URI's short.
+Note: The name of this folder is just /s/, also to keep the URI's short.
 Example-PDF-URI:

 http://exa.run/s/vision.pdf